These oven-baked Chipotle BBQ Ribs deliver big flavor with almost no effort. The oven does all the work, giving you juicy, fall-apart meat every time.

 - Smoked Paprika - I love using smoked paprika to give it a little smoky flavor you miss out on by cooking these in the oven.
 If you're not a fan of the smoked flavor, use regular paprika for both the BBQ sauce and to season the ribs.

 - Worcestershire Sauce - Adds sweet, salty, tangy, and umami flavors.
-No Worcestershire?
-Use soy sauce and add a little more sugar to balance the flavor.
+You can sub it out for soy sauce and add a little more sugar to balance the flavor.

 - Apple Cider Vinegar - You can swap apple cider vinegar out with rice wine or red wine vinegar.
 If using white vinegar, reduce to 3 tablespoons as it's more tart.